node-red/node-red.github.io/docs/user-guide/writing-functions.md

 flow.set(["count", "colour", [123, "red"], function(err) { ... })
 {% endhighlight %}

-The first argument passes to the callback, `err`, is only set if an error occurred when accessing context.
+The first argument passed to the callback, `err`, is only set if an error occurred when accessing context.

 The asynchronous version of the count example becomes: